Travel & Transportation

 IRS regulations state that expenditure for meals cannot be lavish or extravagant.
 The College does not reimburse on a “per diem basis”.
 However, the Meals and Incidental Expense rates for federal government employees provide a reasonable guide.

 The Meals & Incidental Expense rates differ by travel location.
-To view the rate for your primary destination to determine which M&IE rates apply. www.gsa.gov/mie.
-For example, the Total Meals and Incidental Expense rate for the Northfield and Minneapolis-St. Paul area ranges from $46 to $71 per day.
+To view the rate for your primary destination to determine which M&IE rates apply go to http://www.gsa.gov/portal/content/104877.
+For international travel destinations go to http://aoprals.state.gov/web920/per_diem.asp.
+For example, the total Meals and Incidental Expense rate for the Northfield and Minneapolis-St. Paul area ranges from $51 to $64 per day.

 Meals provided in conjunction with seminars may not be claimed as part of the meal allowance.